 There are 12 candidates running for nine Town Council seats.
 Due to rules on minority representation, one party can have a maximum of six seats.

 The Republicans are running six candidates: incumbent Chairman Frank Lieto, incumbent Vice Chairman Enid Lipeles, incumbents Terry Rooney, Kevin Reid and Sean O’Rourke.
 Jonathan Formichella is also vying for a seat.

 The Democrats are running incumbents Dee Dee Martin, Jennifer Aguilar and Jason Maur.
-Former councilwoman Phyllis Kansky, Spenser Wesley and former registrar of voters Susan Koneff are also challenging for seats.
+Former councilwoman Phyllis Kansky, Spencer Wesley and former registrar of voters Susan Koneff are also challenging for seats.

 Town Clerk Vida Stone and Tax Collector Debra Heim, both Republicans, are unchallenged.

-The Board of Finance has four seats and four candidates: Democrat Steve Kirsch and Republicans Craig Hirsch, Rebecca O’Donnell and Anthony Scott.
+The Board of Finance has four seats and four candidates: Democrat Steve Kirsch and Republicans Craig Hirsch, Rebecca O’Donnell and Dane Krchnavy.